Adamorobe Sign Language

-Adamorobe Sign Language or Adasl is a village sign language used in Adamorobe, an Akan village in eastern Ghana.
+Adamorobe Sign Language or AdaSL is a village sign language used in Adamorobe, an Akan village in eastern Ghana.
 It is used by about 30 deaf and 1370 hearing people (2003).

-The Adamorobe community is notable for its unusually high incidence of hereditary deafness (genetic recessive autosome).
-As of 2012, about 1.1% of the total population is deaf, but the percentage was as high as 11% in 1961 before the local chief instituted a policy prohibiting deaf people to marry other deaf.
-Deaf people are fully incorporated into the community.

 Under these circumstances, AdaSL has developed as an indigenous sign language, fully independent from the country's standard Ghanaian Sign Language (which is related to American Sign Language).
 AdaSL is a shared sign language which differs from urban sign languages such as Ghanaian Sign Language because the majority of speakers of a shared sign language aren't actually deaf.
 National sign languages usually emerge for the purpose of use by deaf individuals such as those attending schools specifically for the deaf.
 This important feature of shared sign languages alters the way it is maintained, developed, and shared.
 A historical example of a shared signing community is the island Martha's Vineyard (Martha's Vineyard Sign Language).